rucio/helm-charts/charts/rucio-daemons/README.md

       --set config.database.default="mysql://rucio:rucio@mysql.db/rucio"
       rucio/rucio-daemons

-## Configuration

-The default configuration values for this chart are listed in `values.yaml` our you can get them with:

-    $ helm inspect values rucio/rucio-daemons

-Specify each parameter using the `--set key=value[,key=value]` argument to `helm install` as shown before.

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,

-    $ helm install --name my-release -f values.yaml rucio/rucio-daemons

 ## Certificates

 Some of the daemons require certificates and CAs to work.
 They expect specific secrets that need to be created before the pod can start.

 ### Conveyor

 The conveyor needs a delegated X509 user proxy and the necessary CA so that it can submit jobs to FTS.
 For the CA you have to add a `<releasename>-rucio-ca-bundle` secret.
 For the user proxy a cronjob can be setup to either generate it from a long proxy or directly delegate the user proxy to FTS.
 The cronjob uses the [fts-cron](https://github.com/rucio/containers/tree/master/fts-cron) container which expects different input secrets and has a different behaviour depending on the selected VO.
-The cronjob runs every 6 hours.
+When enabled, the cronjob runs once upon installation and then every 6 hours.
 An example configuration looks like this:

     ftsRenewal:
       enabled: 1